divonlan/genozip/docs/genocat.rst

           |

-.. option:: --iupac [^]value.
-(SAM BAM FASTQ) Filter lines based on the IUPAC characters of the sequence data.
+.. option:: --bases [^]value.
+(SAM BAM FASTQ) Filter lines based on the IUPAC characters (bases) of the sequence data.

    |
    | *Examples*:

    ========================== ===============================================================================
-   ``genocat --iupac ACGTN``  displays only lines in which all characters of the SEQ are one of A,C,G,T,N ``genocat --iupac ^ACGTN`` displays only lines in which NOT all characters of the SEQ are one of A,C,G,T,N
+   ``genocat --bases ACGTN``  displays only lines in which all characters of the SEQ are one of A,C,G,T,N ``genocat --bases ^ACGTN`` displays only lines in which NOT all characters of the SEQ are one of A,C,G,T,N
    ========================== ===============================================================================

-   | Note: In SAM/BAM, all lines missing a sequence (i.e. SEQ=*) are included in positive iupac filters (the first example above) and excluded in negative ones.
+   | Note: In SAM/BAM, all lines missing a sequence (i.e. SEQ=*) are included in positive --bases filters (the first example above) and excluded in negative ones.
-   | Note: The list of IUPAC chacacters can be found here: `IUPAC codes <https://www.bioinformatics.org/sms/iupac.html>`_
+   | Note: The list of IUPAC chacacters can be found here: `IUPAC codes <https://www.bioinformatics.org/sms/bases.html>`_
    |

 .. option:: -K, --kraken filename.
 Load a .kraken.genozip file for use with --taxid.